Skip to main content

 1. Men suffer more with the flu

-While it can’t be definitively argued that flu symptoms in males are worse overall, there is evidence to suggest that when flu is serious it’s worse for men.
-An academic study in Canada, which was published in the BMJ (British Medical Journal), looked into hospitalisation and deaths caused by flu in men versus flu in women found that the rate was higher.
+While it can’t be definitively argued that flu symptoms in males are worse overall, there is evidence to suggest that when flu is serious, it’s worse for men.
+An academic study in Canada, which was published in the BMJ (British Medical Journal), looked into hospitalisation and deaths caused by flu in men versus flu in women and found that the rate was higher in adult men.1

 2. Men are more susceptible to the flu

+Do men get the flu worse than women?
 Test-tube studies looking into cells infected with flu found that oestrogen (the female hormone) provides better protection for women.
 The takeaway from that?
-Men’s immune systems aren’t as strong, so this helps the argument that men are more susceptible to getting flu, and could be one reason why some men complain that their symptoms are worse too.
+Women may experience milder flu symptoms4, which in turn could support the argument that men are more susceptible to getting the flu.
+This could also explain why some men complain that their symptoms are worse too.4

 3. Men take longer to get over the flu